InfinityCg/colorspacer/README.md

 Changelog
 ---

+V 1.0.0 -
+- Added Agx support to the addon

 V 0.1.2 -
 - An option to change the addon shortcut has been added to the Preferences menu
 - Filmic Log has been added in the Color section of 'Default Blender' menu